fourMembers/ai_postgraduate_project/notebooks/cdelatorre/Parte_Cristina.md

 Once we divided the numpy array in patches, our input pipeline is ready to start the prediction.

 #### Network
-Our model was based in the U-Net network.
+Our model was based in the **U-Net network**.
 The U-Net is a convolutional network architecture for fast and precise segmentation of images, and highly recommended for cases of medical imaging.
 We did this U-Net from scracth using tensorflow/keras and it was modified in order to be able to work with 3D images.

 ![U-Net for pancreas image segmentation](https://i.imgur.com/oDbdCuY.png)